-To check whether an individual, a company or a financial product has been authorised, you can search for the name here to see if it is listed among our authorised banks, insurers and collective investment schemes.
+To check whether an individual, a company or a financial product has been authorised, you can search for the name here.

 FINMA keeps lists of all authorised institutions and investment funds.
 These are regularly updated.
-Possibly, however, a supervised institution has been authorised but is not yet included in the list.
+A supervised institution may have been authorised but not yet be included in the list.
 Similarly, a supervised institution may still feature on the list even though it has lost its authorisation.

 To prevent money laundering, certain types of financial intermediaries are supervised directly by FINMA (DSFIs), which are also listed.
 Under the Anti-Money Laundering Act (AMLA), there is also an option for indirect supervision via a self-regulatory organisation (SRO).
 By searching the members’ lists, you can see whether a financial intermediary belongs to one of these SROs.